Stape

-In this blog post, you will explore some advanced features of Google Analytics 4 and show how to configure server-side GA4 using Google Tag Manager.
+In this blog post, you will explore some advanced features of Google Analytics 4 and compare two methods to configure server-side GA4 - using Google Tag Manager and Stape Gateway.
 You will learn how to make it resistant to AdBlockers and tracking restrictions with the help of Stape Custom Loader power-up.

 Server-side tracking collects data from a website or app by sending it to a server.
 The server processes and sends the data to Google Analytics.
 This approach offers several benefits, including improved data accuracy, enhanced data protection, and better performance.
 Businesses that want to reduce the impact of client-side tracking on page loading speed while still collecting valuable data benefit from server-side tracking.